Production-Dependent Interpretation of the KLOE--MAMI $\eta\!\to\!\pi^{0}\gamma\gamma$ Tension via the Nucleon-Triggered Leptophobic Vector $V_{\!\mathcal B}$: Overview of our proposed model

+For the dark vector $V_\mathcal{B}$ in Eqn.~\eqref{eq:nucleon_vertex}, we assume it to be moderately heavy and focus on the mass window:

-since the current LHC dijet searches lose sensitivity below $m_{jj}\!\simeq\!5~\text{GeV}$\,\cite{dobrescu2013,Dobrescu:2024}, and existing photoproduction limits do not probe above $2~\text{GeV}$\,\cite{fanelli2017}.
-In this band, the $V_{\mathcal{B}}$ gauge coupling remains weakly constrained and can be large.
+since dedicated LHC dijet searches lose sensitivity below $m_{jj}\!\simeq\!5~\text{GeV}$~\cite{dobrescu2013,Dobrescu:2024}, while existing photoproduction measurements leave this $\rm{GeV}$-scale region largely unexplored~\cite{fanelli2017,Othman2024}.
+In this band, the $V_{\!\mathcal{B}}$ coupling remains weakly constrained and can therefore be large.

-The operator in Eqn.~\eqref{eq:nucleon_vertex} can originate from integrating out a \rm{GeV}-scale, leptophobic scalar $S$ that couples only to the nucleons:

-For \(m_S \gtrsim 1\) \rm{GeV}, such heavy scalars evade existing laboratory, astrophysical, and beam-dump constraints~\cite{Knapen:2017,Batell:2019hadro}, and the corresponding Yukawa coupling $y_N$ may be sufficiently large to explain the KLOE--MAMI discrepancy.
-Many UV frameworks can give rise to the portal interaction in Eqn.~\eqref{Portal}~\cite{Jaeckel:2010,Batell:2009di,Bauer:2017ris}.
-We refer more detailed construction of high-scale dynamics to our future work, and restrict ourselves here to the resulting low-energy phenomenology and its experimental signatures.